Ultrasonic Sensors for use with my Octosonar and OctosonarX2 boardsSold By Red Hunter, Ships from United States of America

 Early on I discovered that there is one variety that locks the Echo pin high if it does not get a return signal.
 See this thread on the Arduino forum for details.
 As the original Octosonar - which used the SonarI2C library - multiplexed the Echo signal through an OR logic gate, these faulty HC-SR04 clones would lock up the entire board.
 A very helpful customer spotted this with sensors he had sourced elsewhere.

 The units I stock are a different board layout and match the ones I had when prototyping the Octosonar.
 They do not exhibit this fault.
 I'm sticking to the same supplier to try to ensure consistency.
-So far so good.
+I am also testing each sensor individually before bagging them up and discarding any bad ones.

 The current OctoSonar and OctoSonarX2 boards use a different method to multiplex the Echo signals which prevents interference from slow or hung sensors and should function correctly with any known version of the HC-SR04.
 So you do not strictly need this specific HC-SR04 varietal, but I recommend it.
 If sourcing elsewhere, compare the component layouts to tell which is which.
 There is a good picture of the dodgy ones, and another "good" type in the Arduino forum.